schmeekygeek/makglobal/src/content/legal/terms-of-service.md

 ## Governing Law

-These Terms shall be governed and interpreted in accordance with the laws of **India**, without regard to its conflict of laws principles.
+These Terms shall be governed and interpreted in accordance with the laws of the **UAE**, without regard to its conflict of laws principles.

 ## Contact Us

-If you have questions regarding these Terms of Service, please contact us at:
+If you have questions regarding these Terms of Service, please [contact us](/contact).

-- **Email**: legal@fzcglobaltrade.com
-- **Address**: 42 Trade Zone, Logistics Park, Mumbai, India